 I never intended to start a series of shots with myself as the protagonist.
 However, as someone who has spent a lot of time waiting for an “interesting person” to walk into a scene, I decided to take matters into my own hands.
-I bought a couple of PocketWizard radio transmitters/receivers–and a hat–and got into business.
+I bought a couple of PocketWizard radio transmitters/receivers–and a hat–and got into the business.
 While I enjoy making these shots, I’d still rather take pictures of strangers.
 BTW, I’ve never given this series of shots a name, but I guess Man In The Hat is as good as any.

 I’ve been using Nikon cameras and lenses for more than forty years, but–for the most part–I don’t think it matters what gear or brand name you use.
-What’s important is that you know your gear well enough that you can use it comfortably with out having to think much about it.
+What’s important is that you know your gear well enough that you can use it comfortably without having to think much about it.
 I also shoot film (both small and medium format) and like the superb Zeiss ZF.2 series of manual focus lenses too.

 I’m primarily a night shooter, so usually don’t even go out until well after dark.

-I find inspiration in places like flickr and tumblr and I also enjoy thumbing through photography and art books.
+I find inspiration in places like Flickr and Tumblr and I also enjoy thumbing through photography and art books.

 Some of my favorite photographers are:

 According to Don, what makes a good picture?

 As I alluded to above, simplicity (of light) and an interesting background are keys to a good image.
 Whenever I scout a potential scene for a shoot these are the two things I’m looking for.

 Learn how to “work a scene.”
 By this I mean when you find a good scene shoot it from different angles and perspectives and also revisit it to take advantage different light and weather conditions.